 In the Fall of 1971, the album and song “Charity Ball” came blasting threw AM radios across the country.
 At the same time, Fanny made their famed appearance on the first season of the Sonny & Cher Show.
 A little trivia for you: the album cover portrait of Fanny was taken by Candice Bergen of “Murphy Brown” fame.

 This album put Fanny into the spotlight and started making believers out of some fans that women could rock.
-The single “Charity Ball” charted at #40 on Billboard’s Hot 100, but charted at the #9 position for two weeks on the WLS-AM’s Hit Parade Top 40 chart for Chicago, Illinois and even reached the #4 position on some stations in New York state.
-The album would hold the 150th spot on the album charts for 7 weeks in late 1971.
+The single “Charity Ball” was released on September 18th, 1971 and entered the charts at #80.
+Six weeks later it topped out at #40 on Billboard’s Hot 100, but charted at the #9 position for two weeks on the WLS-AM’s Hit Parade Top 40 chart for Chicago, Illinois and even reached the #4 position on some stations in New York state.
+The album entered the Billboard Hot 200 Albums chart at #199 and would move up to hold the 150th spot on the album charts for 7 weeks in late 1971.
 The album showed growth not only for the group but for producer Richard Perry as he changed his approach in recording the band.

 Charity Ball